 4. Update Your Technology

 We live in the age of innovation, which means there’s a lot of new technology out there that can benefit your company.
-Take the time to check out the latest software and tools that you can use to streamline your operations.
+Take the time to check out the latest software and tools that you can use to streamline your operations and prepare your business for the new year.
 For instance, Slack can make communicating with your team easier while Dropbox is good for sharing files.